julioneljunior/git-introduction/README.md

 # Tuntscorp Git Introduction
-This is a git introduction project, to employees with no git experience.
+This is a git introduction project, to employees with no experience.
-In this project we have a employee files for all employees of the company.
+In this project all employee have a file with your information in specific contracts folders.
-To complete this introduction flow, added your employee file in respective folder.
+To complete this introduction, send the pull request url of your information file added in your respective contract type folder.

 ## Steps: